MLOps Blog

 • Finally, if something goes awry, you probably won’t have 24/7/365 vendor support to rely on.
 Community can help you but, obviously, they don’t bear any responsibility for the result you’re left with.

 Ultimately, open-source tools can be tricky.
 Before you choose the tool for your project, you need to carefully study its pros and cons.
 Moreover, you need to make sure that the tools work well with the rest of your stack.
-This is why I prepared a list of popular and community-approved MLOps tools for different stages of the model development process.
+This is why I prepared a list of popular and community-approved MLOps platforms, tools, and frameworks for different stages of the model development process.

 Interested in other MLOps tools?